RV Bucket List: Biking from Malibu to Newport Beach

 Venice Beach is such a trip.
 I love people watching here.
 I hung out for around 30 min and watched the skaters do tricks.

 Muscle Beach is always fun to check out.
-This is where Arnold use to work out in his haydays and where they filmed most of “Pumping Iron”.
+This is where Arnold use to work out in his heydays and where they filmed most of “Pumping Iron”.

 In Marina Del Ray there was a pod of Dolphins that went along next to me as I biked.
-I was pleasantly surprised how beautiful this spot was with wild flowers and views of the water on both sides of the trail.
+I was pleasantly surprised by how beautiful this spot was with wildflowers and views of the water on both sides of the trail.